The start and finish locations for the Yukon River Trail Marathon are in Rotary Peace Park.

 EXTREME CAUTION should be used as there are some steep drop offs to the river in this section.
 Keep your eyes on the terrain, not the scenery.

 Continue along the river trail for a few kilometres.
 There is a remote aid station, a 1km out-and-back and then a sharp right turn in the direction of Chadburn Lake.
 Follow a log-strewn trail with a long, steep hill to the Chadburn Lake picnic shelter.
-Food, drinks, and toilets are available here.
+Drinks, and toilets are available here.
 This is Checkpoint #2 - the second exchange point for the relay.

 Leg 3 - 9.7 kilometres

 Continue along Chadburn Lake and over to Chadden Lake.
 Follow the low-lying trail along Chadden Lake until directed up a hill.
 Continue along rolling hills to the end of the lake where there is a BIG hill leading to a lookout above the lake (water is available here at a remote station).
 Follow the undulating trail for a couple of kilometres before making a sharp left turn up a steep trail to the Chadburn Lake Blue ski trail.
 Follow the Blue ski trail and cross Chadburn Lake Road.
 Run through the ski trail parking lot, back to the Miles Canyon Suspension Bridge.
 This is the Checkpoint #3 and the third exchange point for the relay.
-Food and fluids are available here.
+Fluids are available here.

 Leg 4 - 13 kilometres